Egyras/HeishaMon/README.md

 - `@`: Heatpump parameters
 These are the same as listed in the Manage Topics documentation page and as found on the HeishaMon homepage.
 The ruleset also follows the R/W logic as used through the MQTT and REST API.
 That means that the read topics differ from the write topics.
 So reading the heatpump state is done through `@Heatpump_State`, changing the heatpump state through `@SetHeatpump`.

-- `~`: Heatpump extra parameters
-These are the extra XTOP parameters for the newer heatpump models K and L which has some new values in a seperate information data block.
-Some are also visible on the normal TOP but only the XTOP versions of these values are the correct value, for example the Heat_Power_Consumption.
-So to use the Heat_Power_Consumption value in a rule, use @Heat_Power_Consumption for a H and J series heatpump and ~Heat_Power_Consumption for the K and L series heatpump.

 - `%`: Datetime variables
 These can be used for date and time based rules.
 Currently `%hour` (0 - 23), `%minute` (0 - 59), `%month` (1 - 12), and `day` (1 - 7)  are supported.
 All are plain integers.
 A proper NTP configuration is needed to set the correct system date and time on the HeishaMon.